GGN-2015/dcm_ball_detector/README.md

 python3 -c 'import dcm_ball_detector; dcm_ball_detector.svm_get_ball_centers_in_folder_and_dump_log("<The folder where the target DCMs are located>")'
 ```

-- For example, you can use the following command to test the demonstration use case that comes with this project:
+- for example, you can use the following command to test the demonstration use case that comes with this project:

 ```bash
 cd "<root directory of the current repo>"